Doomsday (DC Comics): The Doomsday Wars

 Doomsday returned yet again in the miniseries The Doomsday Wars.
 In this series, Prin Vnok, an underling of Brainiac, uses his technology to travel to the End of Time to retrieve Doomsday to combine the beast's massive power with Brainiac's formidable intellect after Brainiac's original body was badly injured in his last fight with Superman (this was explained as having taken place at the time of the timeline's reconstruction following the events of "Zero Hour"; the reconstruction of time meant that Brainiac was able to change the events of Doomsday's defeat).
 He was unable to erase Doomsday's consciousness with drugs, however, because he reacted too fast for the process to work.
 With Doomsday's strength of will too strong for Brainiac to permanently overwhelm him on his own, Brainiac instead chose to use a human host to genetically engineer a Doomsday clone without the mind of the original, while temporarily lodging in Doomsday's head to use the creature's strength until he would be forced out.
 He chose to use Pete Ross and Lana Lang's newborn baby, born eight weeks premature and transported by Superman to a hospital.
 Brainiac intercepted Superman and stole the baby to hurt his long-time foe, correctly deducing that it was the child of someone close to Superman and feeling that the baby's still-malleable DNA would make him ideal for the plan.
 In the end, Superman thwarted Brainiac's plot by driving him out of Doomsday's body via the use of a telepathy-blocking "psi-blocker", simultaneously rescuing the baby from Brainiac's equipment after his foe's treatments brought the child to full-term before infusing him with Doomsday's DNA.
-He then lured Doomsday to the moon, where he placed him in a kind of stasis with four Justice League teleporters.
+He then lured Doomsday to The Moon, where he placed him in a kind of stasis with four Justice League teleporters.
 Perpetually transporting between those four booths, Doomsday would never be more than 25% integrated, and was thus unable to escape.

 Our Worlds at War

 Following these events, Doomsday was released by Manchester Black's Suicide Squad to battle Imperiex, a cosmic entity.
-Once freed, Doomsday slaughtered the Squad, then went on to battle Imperiex's probes.
-Doomsday tore through numerous probes with seemingly little effort, while aided by Superman – the only time the two enemies would come close to teaming up – before finally confronting Imperiex.
-Imperiex proved too much for Doomsday, who was reduced to a skeleton.
+Once freed, Doomsday slaughters the Squad before confronting Imperiex's probes.
+Doomsday, working alongside Superman, tears through numerous probes with seemingly little effort before finally confronting Imperiex.
+Imperiex proves too much for Doomsday, who is reduced to a skeleton.